actusfrf/actus-docker-networks/README.md

 For new ACTUS users wanting to deploy and ACTUS contract simulation service quickly and start experimenting with it, it is recommended for an initial network to include:
 *  actus-server-rf20 docker container - with a contract simulation API and contract type specific logic to simulate future cashflows of any contract
 *  actus-riskserver-ce docker container - providing an external community-edition riskservice with a risk entity store api and the risk factor 2.0 interface to provide the actus-server-rf20 risk model observation results
-*  a mongodb docker containing providing persistent storage for risk entities created using the risk entity store api to the actus-riskserver-ce
+*  a mongodb docker container providing persistent storage for risk entities created using the risk entity store api to the actus-riskserver-ce
+*  an actus-rshiny-demo docker container providing a reactive demo showing how an actus service can be used to simulate futurecashflows of ACTUS contracts and portfolios under different interest rate risk scenarios

 In this configuration, installing the dockerized mongodb database container to listen on port 27018 will reduce the risk of port collisions with any existing installed mongodb service.